rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Exploit: producing infinite RDF documents**

 For example, RDF serializations such as [Turtle](cite:cites spec:turtle) and [JSON-LD](cite:cites spec:jsonld) place **no limits on their document sizes**.
+<span class="comment" data-author="RV">No serialization does?
+I don't understand.</span>
+<span class="comment" data-author="RV">I think the point is rather that several formats were designed for streaming parsing (JSON-LD being indeed explicit, but the others have it in their DNA; notably the line-based N-Triples).</span>
 JSON-LD even explicitly allows this through its [Streaming JSON-LD note](cite:cites spec:jsonldstreaming).
-This allows malicious publishers to create infinitely long documents that are streamed to query engines, and can lead to CPU and memory issues.
+<span class="rephrase" data-author="RV">This allows malicious publishers to create infinitely long documents</span> that are streamed to query engines,
+<span class="comment" data-author="RV">More precisely, publishers can always generated infinite documents!
+It's whether or not a client would be tempted to start working on them that matters</span>
+and can lead to CPU and memory issues.
 Furthermore, similar issues can occur due to very long or **infinite IRIs or literals** inside documents.
 Other attacks could exist that specifically target known **flaws in RDF parsers** that cause CPU or memory issues.